computerscienceiscool/chrome-dev-console/present.md

 3. See all cookies stored
 4. Try deleting a cookie (right-click → Delete)

-### Exercise 14: Check Storage Usage
-1. In Application tab, click on "Storage" in the left sidebar
-2. See how much space the website is using
-3. You can clear storage for testing

 ---

 ## Part 6: Real Troubleshooting Scenarios (15 minutes)

-### Scenario 1: "The page won't load"
-**Steps to investigate:**
-1. Open Network tab
-2. Refresh page
-3. Look for red (failed) requests
-4. Check Console for JavaScript errors
-5. Look for 404s, 500s, or timeout errors

 ### Scenario 2: "The page is really slow"
 **Steps to investigate:**